mansoura-cis/4th_Grade_IS-Master-/DDB{Dr_Mohammad_Al-Hosseiny}/Final Exam/README.md

 ## __Replication Strategies in Real-Time Distributed Databases__
  - Replication
    - Deadlines must be met
-   - Fault tolerance
+   - Fault tolerance => Some of sites Can update and some can not
-   - Failure Transparency
+   - Failure Transparency  => as if the site is down , It can be recovered from another site
-   - Replication helps maintain __Quality of Service__ and Data Freshness
+   - Replication helps maintain __Quality of Service__ and __Data Freshness__

 |Eager Update| Lazy Update|
 |:-|:-|